mralebrije/art-tracker/README.md

  **3. Third chance ~~(last chance,I have to be really careful selecting my next words to keep your attention in my code)~~:**

  _Are you a Talent hunter?..._
- _Are you looking for a committed and passionate worker in tour team?_
+ _Are you looking for a committed and passionate worker in our team?_

- I introduce myself with this code for you like first step, hoping to make **great things** together!
+ I use this code as first step to introduce myself with you, hoping to make **great things** together!

 ## Data sets